ClojureBridge/organizing/Workshop-Planning-Tasks.md

 ### <a name="levels"/>Figure out student class levels
 * Use the [[grouping guide|Class level grouping guide]] to interpret the results of the pre-workshop survey

-### <a name="childcare"/>Arrange childcare
-* Anecdotally, few people take you up on childcare; more people tend to use nursing/pumping space, actually.
-* It's worth checking with the people who said they needed childcare to make sure they still really do.
-* We have a list of contact info for sitters; email the workshop mailing list (which you should already be subscribed to!) at https://groups.google.com/forum/?fromgroups#!forum/railsbridge-workshops for access.